 The true danger of nicotine poisoning, of course, is for small children, who are liable to drink anything they can get their hands on.
 In fact, there is one case of a child dying from ingesting 100 mg/mL (10 percent) nicotine that was left uncapped by his parents.
 Just a few milliliters of liquid that strong is capable of killing a toddler.
 Please don’t leave any nicotine product within reach of children.

 The more you use nicotine, the more likely you are to become dependent on it.
-And the more you like that buzz, the more likely you are to keep going for it over and over.
+And the more you like that buzz, the more likely you are to keep trying to achieve it over and over.
 When you start craving the sensations you get from nicotine and using it more often, that’s the beginning of dependence, or what some people call addiction.

 Using the term “addiction” to describe a vaper dependent on nicotine, and devoting expensive resources to lecture teenagers about the supposed horrors of juuling and addiction, is kind of disrespectful to people battling real addictions to opioids or alcohol.
 Those people risk their lives, often destroy their families, and sometimes wind up in prison.